 With an abundance of data, selecting what to measure is half the battle.
 Data overload can be confusing and unhelpful, so before we dive into the top eCommerce metrics let’s have a look at which metrics you should focus on to make your online store a sales generating machine!

 The eCommerce sales funnel

 The eCommerce sales funnel will help you to evaluate split eCommerce marketing metrics out into different stages.

 eCommerce metrics: Awareness

-The first stage in the marketing sales funnel is all about how many relevant people are aware of your store or what you sell.
+The first stage in the marketing sales funnel is all about how many relevant people are aware of your store.
 Needless to say, if people aren’t aware of your products they’re not going to buy them!